How your income affects your child support

 You must tell us about any changes to your income when they happen.
 We may need to change your child support assessment.
 This includes if you stop or start getting an income support payment from Centrelink.
 We can’t backdate some income changes, so you need to tell us as soon as possible.

-Your current income may be lower than the income we are using in your child support assessment.
-If this applies to you, you may be able to tell us an estimate of your current income.
+If your current income is lower than the income we are using in your child support assessment, you may be able to give us an estimate of your current income.

 We can only accept an estimate in certain circumstances.
 Your current adjusted taxable income must be at least 15% lower than what we’re using in your child support assessment.